 As well as taking part in formal parliamentary business, MPs are active in other areas such as within their own political parties and constituencies.
 They may also take part in informal work at Westminster, such as working with All-Party Parliamentary Groups (APPGs).

-All-Party Groups (APGs) are informal cross-party groups that have no official status within Parliament.
-They are essentially run by and for Members of the Commons and Lords, although many groups involve individuals and organisations from outside Parliament in their administration and activities.
+APPGs are informal cross-party groups that have no official status within Parliament.
+They are run by and for Members of the Commons and Lords, though many choose to involve individuals and organisations from outside Parliament in their administration and activities.

-The Office of the Parliamentary Commissioner for Standards is responsible for the administration of the rules on APGs.
-For advice about the rules on APGs please see the Guide to the Rules above, or contact the Assistant Registrar on 020 7219 0401.
+The Office of the Parliamentary Commissioner for Standards is responsible for the day to day administration of the rules on APPGs.
+You can contact them on [email protected] or 020 7219 0401.